-- a.
-Apply understanding of chromatic harmony and hierarchical function to detailed, multi-layered analyses of works in the classical tradition. - b.
-Compose works modeled on pre-existing works in the classical tradition, by creating new details applied to the works' deeper structural layers. - c.
+- 1. Apply understanding of set theory, 12-tone theory and other modern compositional processes to analyses of works in the modern classical tradition. - 2.
+Compose works modeled on pre-existing works in the classical tradition, by creating new details applied to the works' deeper structural layers. - 3.
 Present his/her work to the class.

-3. Honors Option Content
+C. Honors Option Content

-Students who participate in the Music 211 Honors Option must complete 2 additional assignments.
+Students who participate in the Music 212 Honors Option must complete 2 additional assignments.

-- a.
-A paper containing a detailed harmonic and structural analysis of a predetermined work. - b.
+- 1. A paper containing a detailed analysis of a work composed in the last 120 years. - 2.
 A composition modeling assignment based on the same pre-determined work.

-4. Assessment Instruments for Honors Option Work
+D. Assessment Instruments for Honors Option Work